 - Classic peekaboo.
 You first cover your face with your hands, then remove your hands and say cheerfully, “Peekaboo!”

 - Peekaboo variation.
 Put a light cloth over your head and then remove it, saying “Peekaboo!”
 As your baby gets a little older, you can see if they will remove the cloth from your head.

 - Peekaboo with a toy.
-Using one of your baby’s toys, hold it behind you or an object and then make it appear.
+Take one of your baby’s toys, hold it behind you or an object, and then make it appear.

 - Hiding and finding toys.
-While your baby is watching, place several layers of cloth over a favorite toy.
+While your baby is watching, place several layers of cloth over one of their favorite toys.
 When you’re done, encourage your baby to find the toy.
 As your baby learns to crawl, you can hide a few toys around the room.
 Let them watch you hide them.
 Then encourage them to find the toys as you stay by your child.

 What Happens After Object Permanence Develops?

 Watching your baby’s delight when they find a hidden toy or play peekaboo is exciting and fun.
-Yet, as your baby learns object permanence, you may notice other changes in their behavior like separation anxiety.
+Yet, as your baby learns object permanence, you may notice other changes in their behavior, such as separation anxiety.

 Separation anxiety is a common part of the development process for infants and toddlers.
 During this phase, they may be afraid or nervous when they are separated from a parent or caregiver and may cry when you leave.

 These behaviors start to happen because now your baby knows you exist even if they can’t see you, and they aren’t happy that you’re not with them.
 This stage is temporary.
 With time, you’ll be able to step away from your baby without them crying.

 There is a popular idea that people with ADHD have trouble with object permanence.
 The notion is that they may forget or lose things because once they don't see them, they forget they're there.
 But there's no good evidence to support the idea that problems with developing object permanence play an important role in ADHD.